3/6/2025

 speaker

-Okay, thanks Mike, thanks again.
-And have a great 2025.
+Okay, thanks, Mike.
+Thanks again, and have a great 2025.

 speaker

-Q&A Moderator
+Conference Moderator

 speaker

-Mike Bieber
+Mike Beaver

 President and Chief Executive Officer

-you.
+Great.
+Thank you.
 We'll wrap this up in 30 minutes.
 Thank you for being shareholders and being interested in Wheel Day.
-I know that in years past, business has not been as robust and we're enjoying some of the best business opportunity the company has ever seen right now.
-We're on fire and we're enjoying it over
+I know that, you know, in years past, business has not been as robust, and we're enjoying some of the best business opportunity the company has ever seen right now.
+We're on fire, and we're enjoying it over here.
+Expect more throughout the year.
+Thank you.

 speaker